newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 Dec 31 17:13:15 bobcat user.info BobcatApp: CFILE_DO_COMMAND: Returned 0
 ```
 Well.
 Nice!
 We found the holy grail!
+But why going through this many layers of obfuscation for eventually leaving the encryptions keys in plaintext in log files...
-Also one fun thing to mention is that those log files are supposed to be encrypted:
+Well, those log files are supposed to be encrypted:

 ```c